anvilsecure/hanalyzer/README.md

 > The SSH password must be exported to environment variable HANA_SSH_PASSWORD to avoid passing it via CLI arguments

+> For the time being the connection uses `InsecureIgnoreHostKey` flag.
+The roadmap already forsees fixing this behavior, giving users the options to
+>   * Interactively accept the host key fingerprint
+>   * Provide the expected host key or to read the `known_hosts` file
+>   * Use an "insecure" flag to explicitly disable host key checks

 ```bash
 $ hanalyzer ssh --help
 Use SSH to perform the following checks on the DB server: